 Below are some of the key takeaways and tips for being an effective founder.

 Caroline Winnett, Executive Director at SkyDeck

-Caroline Winnett, the executive director of UC Berkeley’s SkyDeck accelerator, leads a program that hosts over 100 companies per year.
+Caroline Winnett is the executive director of UC Berkeley’s SkyDeck.
 She recently launched the $25-million dollar Berkeley SkyDeck Fund, which aims to return $1 billion to campus via a profit-sharing model.
 Prior to SkyDeck, Caroline was a serial entrepreneur and co-founded a pioneer neuromarketing company, NeuroFocus, which was acquired by Nielsen in 2011.

 Tips from Caroline Winnett

 1. Curiosity and thirst for knowledge are important to startup founders.
 She advised female founders to constantly be learning and to get more comfortable with uncertainty.

 2. As a founder, you have to put all your chips on the table.
 When Caroline started her first company with her husband, they had a small child at home and used their family savings to run the company.
 Caroline even had to ask her parents for help with the mortgage.
 Luckily, the company worked out ultimately.